 Michael J. Bustamante

-Michael J. Bustamante, Ph.D., is Assistant Professor of Latin American History in the Steven J. Green School of International and Public Affairs at Florida International University.
+Michael J. Bustamante, Ph.D., is Assistant Professor of Latin American History at Florida International University.

 Dr. Bustamante specializes in modern Cuba, Cuban America, and the Caribbean.
 He comes to FIU from Yale University, where he completed his Ph.D. in Latin American and Caribbean History in 2016.
 He also earned an M.A. and M.Phil. in History and a B.A.
 (Summa Cum Laude) in History and International Studies from Yale University.